mozilla/glean/docs/user/pings/custom.md

 Custom pings must be defined in a `pings.yaml` file, which is in the same directory alongside your app's `metrics.yaml` file.

-Ping names are limited to lowercase ASCII characters and hyphens and a maximum of 30 characters.
+Ping names are limited to lowercase letters from the [ISO basic Latin alphabet](https://en.wikipedia.org/wiki/ISO_basic_Latin_alphabet) and hyphens and a maximum of 30 characters.

 Each ping has the following parameters: